-However, it’s better not to paint over yellowed polyurethane.
-If the polyurethane is yellow, it’s time to strip it and apply a new finish.
+However, it’s better not to paint over it.
+If the sealant is yellow, it’s time to strip it and apply a new finish.
 This will produce a better finish and reduce the weight and number of coats on the material underneath.

-You also need to use a stain-blocking primer like shellac on the polyurethane coating.
-This is to prevent the yellowish tint or any other substance from bleeding through.
-Next, you should use a non-yellowing sealant.
-These sealants often contain silicone compounds that prevent heat or UV rays from turning the coat yellow.
+If you paint over it, you should use an exterior sealant.
+These sealants often contain silicone compounds that prevent heat or UV rays from changing the coat color.
 A good choice is a rust oleum finish.

-For the polyurethane to turn yellow, this means it’s time for it to go.
-If you take the risk and paint over yellowed polyurethane, the whole finish can come off after a while.
-Especially, if the yellowing is caused by a bleed through.
+If the sealant turns yellow, this means it’s time for it to go.
+If you take the risk and paint over it, the whole finish can come off after a while.

 Related Read: Can You Apply Polyurethane Over Polyurethane?